Zulu traditional religion: The Creator and the ancestors

-Another name given for the supreme being Unkulunkulu is uSomandla, the ultimate source of all existence.
+The word nomkhubulwane means the one who shapeshifts into any form of an animal.
+Another name given for the supreme being Umkhuluwomkhulu is uSomandla, the ultimate source of all existence.
+European settlers used the word Unkulunkulu in order to try to explain their belief in the God of the bible to the people of Zululand.

 According to Irvin Hexham (1981), "there is no evidence of belief in a heavenly deity or sky god in Zulu religion before the advent of Europeans".
 However, other scholars such as Eileen Jensen Krige, Isaac Schapera, Axel-Ivar Berglund (1976), Hammond-Took, and John Mbiti disagree with Hexham's analysis.
 They argue that the "lord of heaven" or Zulu sky god has always existed in the traditional Zulu belief system, a deity who they argue is greater than the "archetypal ancestor and creator, Unkulunkulu".